mengbinhao/jack-note/docs/english/NPR.md

+- 2021.2.8
+  > The majority of Americans agree across the board, regardless of partisanship
+  > all of a sudden

 - 2021.2.7
   > I'll take you back to last spring
   > Every single emotion that you could imagine just running through your body at that moment